-Montsant continued to exist in Tarragona’s shadow in the 20th century, until growers successfully petitioned to have their sub-region legally recognized as an independent D.O. in 2001.
-Prior to that year, it was previously known as the Falset sub-zone of the Tarragona appellation.
+Montsant continued to exist in Tarragona’s shadow in the 20th century until growers successfully petitioned to have their sub-region legally recognized as an independent D.O. in 2001.
+Before that year, it was previously known as the Falset sub-zone of the Tarragona appellation.
 Encouraged by their recent award of an independent status, growers in the new Montsant zone started increasing their vineyard plantings and more actively promoting their delicious wines.
-Today, the region has over 2000 hectares under vine and over 45 wine growers are making wine in Montsant.
+Today, the region has over 2000 hectares under vine, and over 45 winegrowers are making wine in Montsant.

 There is also a small amount of white production in Montsant, but it is the reds for which the region is making a formidable name for itself.
 Whites are blends of Chardonnay, Garnacha Blanca, Macabeo, Moscatel, Pansal, and Parellada.
 Single Varietal examples are rare, as winemakers feel blends tend to give the best expression of the Montsant terroir.
-A few rosé, dessert, and rancio fortified wines using the sherry solera system are also produced in the region, although these are dwindling in number.
+A few rosés, dessert, and rancio fortified wines using the sherry solera system are also produced in the region, although these are dwindling in number.

 Ultimately, when assessing the wines of Montsant, it is important to remember that this is a D.O still very much in its infancy.
 What has been achieved in a short space of time is simply remarkable, and the region now offers top quality reds to rival the more expensive competition from other parts of Spain.
 The arrival of Priorat legends René Barbier and Christopher Canaan was a welcome development over the past few years, as they have brought their invaluable expertise to the fledgling wineries of this picturesque region.
-This and the ever-rising standards of the top bodegas means that the wines of Montsant are finally making their mark with the world’s wine connoisseurs.
+This and the top bodegas’ ever-rising standards means that the wines of Montsant are finally making their mark with the world’s wine connoisseurs.
 So whether you’re after fruity, approachable reds, or wines of greater complexity and elegance at an affordable price, you will not find a better place to start looking in Spain than in the vineyards of Montsant.